geoah/ink-protocol/identities.md

 ## Identity creation/registration

-To create an identity you need to first select a Hub that will store its data.
-How each Hub will handle new identity registration is up to them.
+To create an Identity you need to setup or join an existing Identity Server.
+Identity Servers tha allow multiple Identities can handle new user registration any way they want.

 Haiku being a very proof of concept Hub is very flexible with new Identities.
 Any A record or CNAME you point to an IP address that Haiku listens to will be able to become an Identity.
 Let's assume that we want to create a new identity on the `haiku.ink` Hub with the FQDN `jane.me` that we own.
 We create a CNAME for `jane.me` that points to `haiku.ink` and make a `POST` request with `Content-Type: application/json` and our details to `https://jane.ink`.
 This should create our identity for us and we should be able to start using it.
-A public hub could also allow registrations on new identities using any of its subdomains (*.some-hub.tld).
+A public hub could also allow registrations on new identities using any of its subdomains (`*.some-hub.tld`).